 At the end of each year, the Centers for Medicare & Medicaid Services (CMS) releases the final regulations for the Quality Payment Program for the following year.
 The regulations include updates to the approved quality measures.
-A clear and concise summary of the quality measure changes can be hard to find, so Medical Advantage Group has created quick reference guides for practices.
+A clear and concise summary of the quality measure changes can be hard to find, so Medical Advantage has created quick reference guides for practices.

 These downloadable documents include four resources for 2019 MIPS Quality Measures:

 1. 2019 MIPS Quality Measures - New Measures

 These measures are available for reporting for the first time in 2019.
 Since these measures have not been reported before, CMS does not have historical data to use for benchmarking.
 A clinician or group reporting one of these measures will initially earn 3 points for the measure, assuming the data completeness criteria are met.
 If enough clinicians or groups report the measure for 2019, CMS may be able to create benchmarks based on performance year data.
 In that case, reporting clinicians or groups may earn more than 3 points, depending on their performance compared to others who report the measure.

 Medical Advantage’s MACRA Consultants recommend that practices report new measures as additional measures, rather than as one of their top six required measures, since scoring for new measures will be unpredictable.
 Also, keep in mind that since these measures are new, EHR vendors may not be able to build specifications quickly enough to make these measures available for 2019 reporting.

 2. 2019 MIPS Quality Measures - Deleted Measures

 These are measures that CMS has removed from the MIPS reporting program.
 If a clinician or group reported any of these deleted measures in 2018 as one of their six required quality measures, they will need to choose a replacement measure for 2019.

 3. 2019 MIPS Quality Measures - Topped Out Measures